 finger wood joints

-Section 1: What are The Finger Joint Woodwork?
+Section 1: What is The Finger Joint Woodwork?

 1.1 What are finger joints?

 The finger joint is a joinery method in woodworking that is popular for woodworking joints in making boxes and other solid shapes.
-These joints help to join pieces of wood together so as to form greater length.
+These joints help to join pieces of wood together to form a greater length.

 1.2 Types of finger joints.